8 Summary of the methods used to develop this guideline

 There was a review of economic evaluations and an economic modelling exercise.
 See 'Literature review of economic evaluations on oral health improvement programmes and interventions' and 'RX058: Economic analysis of oral health improvement programmes and interventions'.

-The search strategy developed for the effectiveness review (evidence review 1) was adapted to identify research for the cost effectiveness review.
+The search strategy developed for the effectiveness review (report 1) was adapted to identify research for the cost effectiveness review.

 Eight databases were searched from 1993 onwards.
 In addition, reference lists of reviews and studies included in the review were scanned to identify any further relevant studies.
 Citation searches and named author searches were also carried out to identify other publications by the authors of studies selected for inclusion.